Lululemon wants your used workout clothes - Local News 8

 The retailer will offer $5 for tank tops, t-shirts, short and long sleeve shirts and shorts, $10 for hoodies, sweatshirts, sweaters, pants, crops, leggings, dresses, and bags and $25 for Lululemon coats & jackets.

 That’s something, and it keeps clothes out of landfills.
 But for a company that sells shirts for $60 and hoodies for $120, you won’t be getting a huge return on your investment.
-You may be able to get better offers on other secondhand stores.
+You may be able to get better offers on other secondhand stores: Used Lululemon clothes go for much higher prices elsewhere.

 “Lululemon Like New is just one example of how we’re working towards creating a circular ecosystem and offering ways to extend the life of our product,” said Maureen Erikson, Lululemon’s senior vice president of Global Guest Innovation.
 “Buying secondhand is no longer a trend, it’s a new normal here to stay — our pilot proved that our community is passionate about participating in recommerce.”